Tobias-Kohn/TigerPython-Parser/README.md

 - f-Strings are partially supported in that the parser will accept f-strings, but not inspect them any further.
 That is, you can use `f"x = {x}"`, but the parser will not complain about errors such as `f"x = {x"` or `f"x = {x +}"`;
 - Positional only-arguments are, likewise, accepted through the slash in the arguments list.
-However, this is currently not reflected in the AST and no further checks are performed.
+However, this is currently not reflected in the AST and no further checks are performed;
+- Pattern matching is basically supported, although the patterns are currently parsed as expressions.
+This one is a bit tricky because of the subtle mechanisms at play for discerning whether `match` and `case` have to be considered keywords or just normal identifiers.

 ## Compilation